Shortcut Decoupage DIY Pumpkins with Napkins and Mod Podge

 I make it instead.

-Most of the decoupage pumpkin crafts I’ve seen on the internet wrap the entire pumpkin.
+Most of the decoupage pumpkin ideas I’ve seen on the internet wrap the entire pumpkin.
 They involve pasting and matching a lot of napkin sections to cover the roundness of the pumpkin.

 I simply wanted the design without the hassle.